rafian-git/Simple-node-nginx-docker/README.md

 docker ps
 ```

--If you're running on a local machine than hit localhost
+- If you're running on a local machine than hit localhost
--If you're running on a remote machine than hit the Ip-Address
+- If you're running on a remote machine than hit the Ip-Address

--To bind it with a domain change the below line in `proxy.conf`
+- To bind it with a domain change the below line in `proxy.conf`
 ```sh
 server_name myapp.com www.myapp.com;
 ```